 The message from the judiciary is clear – parties are expected to accept offers to mediate and those who do not, even if ultimately successful at trial, risk the imposition of a costs penalty.

 Further, the courts recognise the value of ADR.
 Even if it does not result in a resolution of the case as a whole, it is valuable in clarifying and narrowing the issues upon which a court might ultimately decide.

-Considering using mediation to resolve a dispute demonstrates compliance with Outcome 1 of the Solicitors Code of Conduct 2011.
+Considering using mediation to resolve a dispute demonstrates compliance with the Solicitors Code of Conduct 2019.

-The substantial increase in court fees in 2014 and again in 2015 means that, for financial reasons alone, mediation is an attractive option for resolving a dispute.
+The substantial increases in court fees that have been introduced since 2014 mean that, for financial reasons alone, mediation is an attractive option for resolving disputes.